-Unrestricted funds are available for use at the discretion of the Trustees in furtherance of their charitable objectives unless the funds have been designated for other purposes.
+Unrestricted funds are available for use at the discretion of the Trustees in furtherance of their charitable objectives.

 Restricted funds are subject to specific conditions by donors as to how they may be used.
 The purposes and uses of the restricted funds are set out in the notes to the financial statements.